Habitat for Humanity GO Vision, Mission & Values

 Habitat GO started construction of five homes in 2015 - four homes in Orleans and one home in Overbrook.
 The Overbrook home was completed in October 2015, thanks to a unique partnership with PCL Constructors Ottawa district.
 In partnership with their suppliers and trade contractors, PCL was the home sponsor and general contractor on the single-family home build, which was also Habitat GO's second urban Indigenous Build.
 The four homes in Orleans are located on Cousineau Street and they were completed in the summer of 2016.

-Construction of two single-family homes also began in 2016 -- one in Carleton Place in partnership with our new Carleton Place Chapter and another in Perth in partnership with Algonquin College's Construction Carpentry - Advanced Housing program.
-The Algonquin students are building the home as part of their curriculum until the end of April 2017 and volunteers from our new Perth Chapter will complete the home in the summer.
+Construction of two single-family homes also began in 2016 -- one in Carleton Place in partnership with our new Carleton Place Chapter, which was completed in March 2017, and another in Perth in partnership with Algonquin College's Construction Carpentry - Advanced Housing program.
+The Algonquin students built the home as part of their curriculum until the end of April 2017 and Habitat GO's staff and volunteers completed the home in the summer.

-Habitat GO has also purchased its largest property to date at the corner of Jeanne d'Arc Boulevard and Fortune Drive in Orléans with plans to build 16 townhouses on the lot over the next three to four years.
-Construction of four townhouses in Phase 1 will begin in the spring of 2017.
+Habitat GO has also begun construction on its largest property to date at the corner of Jeanne d'Arc Boulevard and Fortune Drive in Orléans with plans to build 16 townhouses on the lot over the next three to four years.
+Construction of four townhouses in Phase 1 is underway.

 Thank you to all of the individuals, land donors, volunteers, financial donors and sponsors, tradespeople, building material donors, committee members, Builder's Club members, ReStore shoppers, community event holders, fundraisers, can collectors, lunch donors, and HabiChat subscribers.
 Every one of our supporters deserves to be applauded for their role in helping to build Habitat GO into the busy, vibrant affliate that it has become, building foundations for the future.